 The Sonnenberg Institute

 When leaving the village by the D25 in the direction of Hirtzbach, you can catch sight of the Sonnenberg Institute behind the trees.
-Before the First World War, it was a reputed spa institution (hence the architecture reminiscent of the Deauville mansions in Normandy) which was destroyed during the war.
+Before the First World War, it was a reputed spa institution (hence the architecture reminiscent of the Deauville mansions in Normandy) that was destroyed during the war.
 Entirely rebuilt, it was successively affected to a vocational education centre under the management of a Catholic order from Ribeauvillé.

 Drive along the D25 road to Hirtzbach.